 Arizona Conservative Coalition Republican Legislator Rankings

-The number of bills being tracked is still 251 plus 3 Strike All amended bills.
+The number of bills being tracked is now 254 plus 3 Strike All amended bills.
+There were some changes in scores – especially a general move downward in the Senate.

-The legislation causing the most lowering of scores is HB2047 which switches Arizona from the AIMS standard to the Common Core standard.
+The legislation causing the most lowering of scores is HB2047 combined with HB2045 which switches Arizona from the AIMS standard to the Common Core standard.
 Our concern is that Common Core surrenders state autonomy on education to the federal government and promotes nationalization of education well beyond the proper scope of the federal government.
 In addition, the curriculum associated with Common Core relies on an international perspective instead of traditional study of American and World history.
+HB2425 was passed by the legislature and signed by the Governor.

-To look at the legislator scores, click on scores.
+To look at the legislator scores, click on legislative report.